 Increase brand exposure

 If you want to generate brand awareness, then you’ll need to increase your brand exposure by getting your brand in front of your target audience as much as possible.

 Digital marketing is an excellent way to expand your reach with greater efficiency.
 Many digital marketing strategies get you in front of audience members cost-effectively, without paying for clicks.
 And don’t forget about offline marketing.
-TV advertising, for example, is a powerful way to reach millions of audience members quickly.
+TV advertising and product placement, for example, are powerful ways to reach millions of audience members quickly.